Prezzodaman/pymod/README.md

 * Rendering each channel to its own file
 * Real-time playback of modules, with a display of the pattern as it's being played
 * Support for modules with any number of channels, from 1 to 99
+* Support for modules with more than 65 patterns
 * Different playback modes (hard-panned stereo, "soft-panned" stereo, and mono)
 * Support for uncommon effects such as EFx (invert loop), E5x (set finetune) and 8xx/E8x (set panning)
 * An information display, including loop points, finetunes and sample names
+* A crude simulation of the Amiga's filter (E0x works here!)
 * Lots of ProTracker's behaviours are here, including:
     * Line breaks and position breaks together (reverse modules will play just fine)
     * Sample numbers on their own controlling the volume
     * Note cuts alongside sample numbers
     * The ProTracker sine table, used for vibrato and tremolo
     * Per-channel pattern loops
-    * The oddly specific sample offset behaviour (check the code for a description)
+    * The oddly specific sample offset behaviour
     * Portamentos and volume slides being unaffected by pattern delays
+    * Accurate "invert loop" implementation, using the patented ProTracker Funk Table&trade;
+* A legacy mode that enforces ProTracker 2.3's quirks, including:
+    * Vibrato and tremolo missing every first tick
     * Authentic arpeggio behaviour (period wraparound, "sample cutting" and missed notes)
-    * Accurate "invert loop" implementation, using the patented ProTracker Funk Table&trade;
+    * Portamentos (and any out-of-range notes) constraining to ProTracker's period range
+    * No panning effects (8xx/E8x do nothing in legacy mode)
+    * 4 channel modules only
+* An extended note range for modules not made using ProTracker (two extra octaves!)

 ## Installation
-pymod requires at least [Python](https://python.org) 3.8.
+Pymod requires at least [Python](https://python.org) 3.8.
 You can install it by installing [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) and typing the following in a terminal window:

 ```console
 pip install pymod